St John Parish Council

 Finally

-I would as always like to thank Caroline for the solid, outstanding service she has given as Clerk, despite personal health problems.
+I would as always like to thank Caroline Allen for the solid, outstanding service she has given as Clerk.

 We are all very grateful to the way Cllr.
-Kate Ewert has given the parish much support over the last three years.
+Kate Ewert has given the parish much support over the last four years.

 2025 Election